jamesjiadazhan/dietaryindex/README.md

 ### Overview
 ___
-The main goal of this package **dietaryindex** is for calculating different dietary pattern indexes or scores easily and conveniently if serving sizes for each food and nutrient have been calculated previously.
-The serving sizes for most dietary indexes have to be calculated manually ahead except for the BLOCK (BLOCK FFQ), which has functions to calculate all dietary indexes. **dietaryindex** would work for all existing dietary assessment tools (e.g. FFQ, ASA24) once the serving sizes are available.
+The main goal of this package **dietaryindex** is for calculating different dietary pattern indexes or scores easily and conveniently if the serving sizes for each food and nutrient have been calculated previously. **dietaryindex** would work for all existing dietary assessment tools (e.g. FFQ, ASA24) once the serving sizes are available.
+The serving sizes for most dietary indexes have to be calculated manually ahead except for the BLOCK (BLOCK FFQ), which has functions to calculate the servings size for all dietary indexes.
 The serving size calculation functions for HEI2015 are available for NIH-AARP and NHANES.

+The **dietaryindex** package relies on the **dplyr** and **readr** packages.
+Please install them ahead.

 ### Installation
 ___